Bjerrum Pairs in Ionic Solutions: a Poisson-Boltzmann Approach: Dielectric constant and screening length

 \section{Dielectric constant and screening length}

-The association of Bjerrum pairs modifies the permittivity of the solution and decreases the number of free ions responsible for screening.
-These effects can be captured by linearizing Eq.~(\ref{eq8}), leading to the general form
+The association of Bjerrum pairs modifies the permittivity of the solution and decreases the number of free ions responsible for screening. \ra{As both the dielectric constant and screening length characterize the bulk electrolyte,} the above effects can be captured by linearizing Eq.~(\ref{eq8}), leading to the general form

 where $\eeff$ is the effective dielectric constant, given by

 This expression is typical of effective medium theory, where the contribution of each species is proportional to its volume fraction in the solution.